radicalgraphics/escriba_sunrise/Manual_HOW_TO_RELEASE.md

 - Update the DB if needed:
 - Drop (Delete/Erase) the current one on the server.
-- Generate a new one locally with SQLITE3 format.
+- Generate a new one locally with MySQL format.
--- Open it up with SQLITE Browser and Export it as SQL (the file has to be called SQLITE3_qubaldb.sql).
-- Now Run the script sqlite_ to_mysql.py (folder escriba/databse) and it will generate a file called MYSQL_qubaldb.sql.
-That file needs still to be treated by replacing the " character for the ` character.
-Do it on your favorite editor.
-- Once you have MYSQL_qubaldb.sql ready, go to phpmyadmin on the server (.../phpmyadmin)and import the file.
+- Once you have MYSQL file ready, go to phpmyadmin on the server (.../phpmyadmin)and import (aka copy&paste) the file.
 Everything should be then up an running (fingers crossed).

 fix for the id null:
 ====================